COVID-19: how to avoid skin damage while wearing PPE

 What is the best way to avoid skin damage due to PPE?

-Damage to the skin is painful and, if severe, can lead to cracks that leave the skin vulnerable to infection.
+Damage to the skin is painful and, if severe, can lead to cracks that leave the skin vulnerable to developing infections.

 So how can it be avoided?
 Expert nurses were keen to stress that some simple steps and using correctly fitted equipment should help minimise any skin problems.